readinggaol/bigBrother/README.md

 # INSTALLATION INSTRUCTIONS

-Step 1: Download the jquery.big-brother.js file and include it with a script tag in your project Step 2: Call the bigBrother() function on any text field!
+Step 1: Download the jquery.big-brother.js file and include it with a script tag in your project \n Step 2: Call the bigBrother() function on any text field!

 # BIG BROTHER OPTIONS